What Forced A Dejected Ajith Kumar To Say ‘I Do Not Feel Like Facing The Camera Again’?

 Work Matters

 The controversy ultimately died down and things returned to normal.
 With the issue in past, the ‘Ultimate Star' is currently awaiting the release of Nerkonda Paarvai, slated to release this August.
-The film, a remake Pink, will see him essaying the role played by Amitabh Bachchan in the Hindi version.
+The film, a remake of Pink, will see him essaying the role played by Amitabh Bachchan in the Hindi version.

 Did Ajith Kumar Accept Nerkonda Paarvai Due To His Past Mistake?